-Possibly the most common question I am asked when people find out I’m a digital nomad is how exactly how I embarked on this journey.
-With that in mind, here are my top tips to follow to become a digital nomad teaching English online:
+Possibly the most common question I am asked when people find out I’m a digital nomad is how exactly I embarked on this journey.
+With that in mind, here are my top tips to follow to become a digital nomad teaching English online.

 Know your options.

 Do as much research as you can when deciding to take your life on the road while teaching English.
 Think about what you want your digital nomad lifestyle to look like.
 Do you want to travel nationally or internationally?
-What type of English teaching job will best suit your plans –working for a company or becoming a freelance teacher?
+What type of English teaching job will best suit your plans – working with a company or becoming a freelance teacher?

 Be realistic and make a budget.